-The sticl exit emergency window(s) are marked with an EXIT cer and bright red latches.
-To use this escape
+The emergency exit windows are marked with an EXIT sticker and have two bright red latches.
+To use these escape exits:

-1. Unlock the latches.
+- 1. Unlock the latches.

-2. Open the window.
+- 2. Push the window open.

-3. Crawl through the window.
+- 3. Crawl through the window.

-4. Call for help.
+- 4. Call for help.

-e: Some windows slide and others push out at bottom.
-Know how your windows open.
+Smoke Detector

-Cerinte received kito side into the again circ tain 115-volt circuits are wired with ground fault crupters (GFI) to prevent electrical shock.
-The eptacles protected by a GFI are the outdoor patio eptacle, all receptacles in the bathroom and the chen area, and some receptacles on the passenger of the motor home.
-If you should experience an erruption of electrical power in any of these eptacles, push the reset button on the receptacle in bathroom.
-If the interruption in power occurs in immediately, there is a short somewhere in the cuit, and you will need to find it and fix it before ng the circuit again.
+Your motor home has a smoke detector mounted on a wall near the kitchen.
+It is battery operated.
+Test it at least once a year, or before beginning each trip.
+To test the smoke detector, press the button in the middle of detector.
+It should emit a loud piercing sound the same sound you will hear in case of emergency.
+If it does not make that sound, replace the batteries.
+Fire Extinguisher The fire extinguisher is mounted in a bracket just inside the main entry door.
+This is a convenient location for use both inside and outside the motor home.
+Before using your motor home, familiarize yourself with the proper operation of the fire extinguisher.
+Basic instructions are found on the fire extinguisher label.
+More detailed information is in a booklet as part of your Owner's Information Packet.
+Note: Read this information and learn how to operate the fire extinguisher now .
+In an emergency, it is too late to read the instructions.
+Ground Fault Interrupters Certain 115-volt circuits are wired with ground fault interrupters (GFI) to prevent electrical shock.
+The receptacles protected by a GFI are the outdoor patio receptacle, all receptacles in the bathroom, and some receptacles on the passenger side of the motor home.
+If you should experience an interruption of electrical power in any of these receptacles, push the reset button on the receptacle in the bathroom.
+If the interruption in power occurs again immediately, there is a short somewhere in the circuit, and you will need to find it and fix it before using the circuit again.
+Maintenance and Storage Notes

-N Saintenance and

-S torage Notes